Breadcrumb

 - Help your loved one practice and learn new skills.

-- Find out what he or she can do independently or needs help with.
-Avoid doing things for your loved one that he or she is able to do without your help.
+- Find out what your loved one can do without help or what they need help with.
+Avoid doing things for your loved one that they are able to do without your help.

 - Learn what you and your family can do after your loved one returns home.
-This may include helping him or her with the wheelchair, getting to and from the washroom, and eating.
+This may include helping with the wheelchair, getting to and from the bathroom, and eating.

 After rehab